Yassmin Abdel-Magied: Post-relocation career (2018–present)

 Living in London, Abdel-Magied continued to take her security very seriously, taking measures to protect her online and telephone presence.
 In 2018, she said there had been "a concerted effort to ruin my life, and nobody stopped them.
 Not the government, not advocacy groups, no one.
 I was out there alone".

 In 2018, Abdel-Magied presented six six-minute episodes of an Islamic headwear fashion program on ABC iview.
 In April of the same year, Abdel-Magied appeared in her acting debut in the SBS TV series Homecoming Queens, made in her Australian hometown of Brisbane, about the lives of two young women dealing with life after major illness.
 Abdel-Magied played a character described as "a conceited social media lifestyle guru".

 On 23 April 2018, Abdel-Magied appeared on the UK-based podcast The Guilty Feminist on the topic of identity.

 At the Melbourne Writers Festival in August 2018, Abdel-Magied spoke of the grief she felt, for the loss of both her engineering career as well as her youthful optimism and innocence.

 She is a contributor to Margaret Busby's 2019 anthology New Daughters of Africa, and has participated in associated events in London.

 In April 2019, Abdel-Magied spoke on The Bookshow on ABC Radio National about her debut novel You Must Be Layla.
 The target audience is young readers, and the plot centres on a Sudanese girl who struggles to fit into her new private school.
 She spoke of the additional freedom afforded by fiction in expressing themes important to her.

 In January 2020, the Australia Council for the Arts announced Abdel-Magied as a recipient of a international development writing grant and a six-month residency at the Keesing Studio in Paris.
+In February 2021, she started posting on Substack from Paris, after arriving there during the COVID-19 pandemic and having to undergo a period of quarantine.